Earn your Firefighting & Fire Extinguisher Safety certificate upon successful completion of this course

 - Techniques for extinguishing a small fire

-Check out our recently blog entry: Why is Fire Safety Training Important?
+Check out our recent blog entry: Why is Fire Safety Training Important?

 Module 1: How fires burn